-Select to write a report to a file, then select the Report and the Format.
+Field Notes Write alarm data Select to record alarm information in a text file.
+Select Append to add new alarm information to the end of the file instead of writing over existing data.
+NOTE Because you can append new alarm information to the end of the file, this file can become very large.
+You must back up and delete this file frequently if you are using this alarm action with many alarms.
+In the field Text to write to the file , enter the information you want to record for an alarm.
+Use punctuation, spaces, or returns to format the text.
+To add live data to the text, select field code s (page 92) from the Append Field Code list.
+Write a Report Select to write a report to a file, then select the Report and the Format .
 NOTE The Report Name field shows a custom report only if it is accessible at the current level.
 Run as shows the name and login name of the operator creating the alarm action.
 The report will be run using the privileges and report options of this operator.
 TIP You may want to create a new operator with limited privileges for this purpose.

-By default, the i-Vu® Pro application performs an alarm action when the alarm source generates an alarm and when it returns to normal.
-Under Perform Action, you can choose to run the alarm action:

-- Only when the alarm source generates an alarm or when it returns to normal. - After a specified amount of time if the alarm has not been acknowledged or has not returned to normal.
-Use this option for alarm escalation. - If the alarm occurs during the occupied hours defined for a schedule group or run if the alarm occurs during the unoccupied hours defined for a schedule group.
-EXAMPLE To have one alarm action performed during work hours and a different alarm action performed after work hours: - 1.
-Create a schedule group (page 51), but do not assign members to it. - Create a schedule for the group.
-Set the occupied hours to be the same as the work hours. - Create the alarm action that is to be performed during work hours.
-Under Perform Action, select If schedule group <your new group> is Occupied. - Create the alarm action that is to be performed after work hours.
-Under PerformAction, select If schedule group <your new group> is Unoccupied.
+Perform Action By default, the i-Vu® Pro application performs an alarm action when the alarm source generates an alarm and when it returns to normal.
+Under Perform Action , you can choose to run the alarm action: Only when the alarm source generates an alarm or when it returns to normal.
+After a specified amount of time if the alarm has not been acknowledged or has not returned to normal.
+Use this option for alarm escalation.
+If the alarm occurs during the occupied hours defined for a schedule group or run if the alarm occurs during the unoccupied hours defined for a schedule group.
+EXAMPLE To have one alarm action performed during work hours and a different alarm action performed after work hours: 1.
+Create a schedule group (page 48), but do not assign members to it.
+Create a schedule for the group.
+Set the occupied hours to be the same as the work hours.
+Create the alarm action that is to be performed during work hours.
+Under Perform Action, select If schedule group <your group="" new=""> is Occupied.</your> Create the alarm action that is to be performed after work hours.
+Under PerformAction, select if schedule group <your group="" new=""> is Unoccupied.</your>

-Setting up an alarm source in the i-Vu® Pro interface
+Setting up an alarm source in the i-Vu ${\bf @Pro}$ interface